25 over-the-top Christmas displays from across America

 Arthur Street in Danvers, Massachusetts

 On a quaint street in Danvers, Massachusetts, one family lights up their home at Christmastime for a good cause.
 The Elliotts on Arthur Street spend about 100 hours putting up their decorations, according to CBS News Boston.
-The family collects donations from those eager to see the spectacular display, which has been going on for nearly two decades.
+The family collects donations from those eager to see the spectacular display, which has been going on for more than two decades.
 All donations benefit the nearby Boston Children's Hospital, which has helped the Elliotts' kids and many others they know.

 Koziar's Christmas Village in Bernville, Pennsylvania